okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

 </div>

-##### 1. Initiate sign-in
+#### 1. Initiate sign-in

 First, the user initiates the user sign-in with username and password.

-##### 2: Poll Okta to determine when user has completed challenge
+#### 2: Poll Okta to determine when user has completed challenge

 After the call to `OktaAuth.idx.authenticate`, the responding `IdxTransaction` object returns a `status` of `PENDING` and `nextStep.name` equal to `enroll-poll`. `enroll-poll` indicates that your app should begin polling the SDK to determine when the user has completed the Okta Verify challenge.
 Although this example is showing the polling for the Okta Verify challenge with push notification, there are other scenarios where your app is directed to poll.
-These included the following:  your app should poll.
-The
+These included the following:

-###### Other scenarios where your app polls
+##### Other scenarios where your app polls

 * During enrollment to determine when the user has completed account setup in the Okta Verify app by scanning the QR code.
 * During enrollment to determine when the user has completed account setup in the Okta Verify app using the email or SMS activation link.
 * During challenge to determine when the user confirms they are trying to sign in using the Okta Verify app.

-Specifically, your app is notified to start polling when the `IdxTransaction` response's properties have the following values:
+Specifically, your app is notified to start polling when `IdxTransaction` has the following property values:

 * **For enrollment flow:** `IdxTransaction.status` equals `PENDING` and `IdxTransaction.nextStep.name` equals `enroll-poll`.
 * **For challenge flow:**  `IdxTransaction.status` equals `PENDING` and `IdxTransaction.nextStep.name` equals `challenge-poll`.

-###### IdxTransaction response
+##### IdxTransaction response

 For this example, `IdxTransaction` response for indicating a poll for an Okta Verify challenge follows: